v.2.12 Profile : Welcome

 Pro-File is a tool designed to help NHS pharmacy staff to identify and source unlicensed “special” medicinal products needed to treat individual NHS patients whose clinical needs can’t be met by use of (a) licensed medicine(s), and to obtain the most appropriate products from the most appropriate sources.
 We hope the new software will make it quicker and easier for users to find the information they need and for manufacturers to manage their inventories.
-Apart from improved page format and layout, the main difference users will see is that we have added a "basic" alphabetical search function which allows you to open a list of all products with names starting with the chosen letter of the alphabet.
-If you prefer to carry on using the original search functions, choose "advanced search" where you can also now filter your results by product form, route or strength.
-For futher help please click on the "help" tab at the right of the blue bar at the top of your screen.
+Apart from improved page format and layout, the main difference users will see is that manufacturers can now flag products which are temporarily unavailable.
+For further help please click on the "help" tab at the right of the blue bar at the top of your screen.
 You can also contact us by clicking on the "feedback" link under the "help" tab.

 Warning